nodejs/node/doc/api/process.markdown

 Send a signal to a process. `pid` is the process id and `signal` is the string describing the signal to send.
-Signal names are strings like 'SIGINT' or 'SIGUSR1'.
+Signal names are strings like 'SIGINT' or 'SIGHUP'.
 If omitted, the signal will be 'SIGTERM'.
 See kill(2) for more information.

 Note that just because the name of this function is `process.kill`, it is